MicrosoftDocs/architecture-center/docs/resiliency/index.md

 For example:

 * Put two or more VMs behind a load balancer.
 The load balancer distributes traffic to all the VMs.
-See [Running multiple VMs on Azure for scalability and availability][ra-multi-vm].
+See [Run load-balanced VMs for scalability and availability][ra-multi-vm].
 * Scale out an Azure App Service app to multiple instances.
 App Service automatically load balances across instances.
 See [Basic web application][ra-basic-web].
 * Use [Azure Traffic Manager][tm] to distribute traffic across a set of endpoints.